-Council should hear the community’s views and seek to respond to them accordingly.
+Council should hear the community’s views and seek to respond to them.

-Facilitating and encouraging public participation instils confidence in local government and a closer relationship between government and the community.
+Facilitating and encouraging public participation instils confidence in local government.
+The outcome is a closer relationship between Council and its community.

-I’m calling on Council to let residents ask questions, I’m calling on Council to live stream it’s meetings, I’m calling on Council to hold at least one meeting a month at 7pm in the evening.
+I am calling on Council to let residents ask questions, I am calling on Council to hold at least one meeting a month in the evening.

-It’s time to get a real regional council working for all of us.
+It is time to get real community participation and council working for all of us.